3 Common Industry Codes of Practice (2021 Update)

 - Resolution of disputes, monitoring and sanctions.

-The Code gives individual and small business customers rights such as:
+The Banking Code of Practice gives individual and small business customers rights such as:

 - Disclosure of fees and charges and other terms and conditions;

 - Changes to terms and conditions and fees and charges;

 When a bank adopts the Code, it will become binding between you and the bank.
 Although the Code is not legislation, banks that adopt it are contractually bound by their obligations.
 For example, if a bank breached the Code, the Code Compliance Monitoring Committee (CCMC) will investigate the alleged breach, or the customer can refer to the bank’s external dispute resolution scheme.